TommyLike/huaweicloud-python-sdk-core/README.rst

 ============================
-Huawei Cloud Python SDK Core
+Huawei Cloud Python SDK Core2
 ============================

 This is the base library for HuaweiCloud python SDK, it provides the